batorshih/erxes/docs/docs/installation/heroku.md

 In order to deploy erxes and other related apps, you will need `mLab MongoDB` (MongoDB), `Heroku Redis` (Redis), and `CloudAMQP` (RabbitMQ) addons.

 To add any addon to an app, you will need to register your credit card.
-So please add your creadit card and verify your account prior to proceeding further.
+So please add your credit card and verify your account prior to proceeding further.

 ## One Click deployment